-The Dendritic Cell Research group (DCR) is directed by Professor Derek Hart.
+The Dendritic Cell Research group (DCR) is directed by Associate Professor Georgina Clark.
 They discover key immune markers and biological processes which will provide new diagnostic and therapeutic products for improving patient care.

 A Dendritic Cell